 Lent is a period of personal sacrifice, fasting, reflection, and repentance for the believer in preparation for Holy Week worship.
 Lent dates back to the early church and encouraging the believer as a remembrance of his/her baptism and as preparation for baptism for new converts, and a spiritual cleansing for Holy Week worship.
 Holy Week starts with Palm Sunday (Jesus’ triumphant entry into Jerusalem), Maundy Thursday (The Last Supper), Good Friday (Jesus’ Crucifixion), Saturday – The Sabbath – (Jesus Rests).
 Holy Week does not include Easter.
 In the West, the coming of Easter signals the end of Lent.
 In the East, Lent continues beyond Easter.

-Ash Wednesday, this year on February 26, 2020 is the first day of the season of Lent.
+Ash Wednesday, this year on March 2, 2022, is the first day of the season of Lent.
 Although popularized by the Catholic Church, neither Ash Wednesday, nor Lent, are just another “Catholic thing.”
-Lent, and by extension, Ash Wednesday, date back to, at least, the legalization of Christianity in AD 313.
-Legalization of Christianity helped formalize the practice of Lent.
+Lent, and by extension, Ash Wednesday, dates back to, at least, the legalization of Christianity in AD 313.
+The legalization of Christianity helped formalize the practice of Lent.
 Following the Council of Nicea in AD 325, Lent became even more widely practiced.